Optimal Transport Based Distributionally Robust Optimization: Structural Properties and Iterative Schemes: Numerical experiments

 In Appendix \ref{Sec-table} we demonstrate that the assumptions in Section \ref{Sec-Convexity} are naturally satisfied by the logistic loss $\ell(\cdot\,;y),$ and therein we also include computation of related constants.
 Consequently, all of the algorithms and theoretical results developed in this paper are applicable to the logistic regression example.

 We design a numerical experiment to test the performance of our algorithm on distributionally robust logistic regression.
 The data is generated from normal distribution, with different mean for each class and same variance.
-The total number of data points is $n=1024$, and the dimension of data is $d=32$.
+The total number of data points ranges among $n\in\{64, 256, 1024\}$, and the dimension of data is $d=32$.

 We implement the iterative scheme provided in Section \ref{sec-iterative-scheme} to solve the ordinary logistic regression (with $\delta=0)$ and its distributionally robust counterpart ($\delta>0)$.
 In the numerical experiment we choose $A(x) = \mathbb{I}_d$.
 To compare the rates of convergence of these two models, same learning rate (or step size) on $\beta$ is adapted.
 The parameter $\tau$ in Assumption \ref{Assump-step-sizes} is chosen to be 0.55.
 We use the value of loss function at $10^{5}$ iterations as the approximate optimal loss, then we plot the optimality gap (Error) versus number of iterations for DRO-model and ordinary logistic model in Figure \ref{fig-logistic-fig2}.